3 Kinds of Information

 SUBSTANTIVE

-Publications that fall under this category are still considered popular, meaning they are not scholarly, but articles are generally of a higher quality than those in a typical popular source, putting them into something of a “gray area” between the two.
+Publications that fall under this category are considered popular, meaning they are not scholarly, but articles are generally of a higher quality than those in a typical popular source, putting them into something of a “gray area” between the two.
 Terms used in these publications may be more sophisticated than you might find in People Magazine or Better Homes and Gardens, and may even report on others’ discoveries or progress in research.
 Examples that fall under this category might include National Geographic, Science Magazine, and Time Magazine.

 SCHOLARLY